 On your next family trip to London, check out some of these fun museums for children.
 To be part of this round up of best kids museums London has to offer, these places all have plenty to do for children.

-Among the family things to do in London, these museums make great indoor activities – London weather is unpredictable!
+Among the free family things to do in London, these museums make great indoor activities – London weather is unpredictable!

 5 of the Best Free Museums in London